Act of Grace Payments

 The decision maker will provide you with an explanation of his or her decision in writing.

 Act of grace payments are paid by the department or agency to which the request relates.
-If an act of grace payment has been authorised, Finance will ask the relevant agency to make the payment.
+Once an act of grace payment has been authorised, the Department of Finance will ask the relevant agency to make the payment.

 Generally, a request will not be reconsidered unless you can show that the decision maker made a serious factual mistake or if you provide relevant new evidence.

 If you are dissatisfied with the way the Department of Finance handled your request for an act of grace payment, you can ask the Commonwealth Ombudsman to investigate.
 Investigations are independent, informal, private and free.
 The Ombudsman cannot investigate actions or decisions by a Minister.